 Since 1999, the I2S research team performs application-oriented research and development of intelligent information systems in the Internet and Web.
-Main focus is on the application of Artificial Intelligence (AI), Agent Technologies, Services Computing, and Semantic Web Technologies for innovative means of intelligent data analysis and service coordination.
+Main focus is on the application of Artificial Intelligence (AI), Agent Technologies, Services Computing and Semantic Technologies for innovative means of intelligent service coordination and decision-making in smart information systems.

-Research.
-Research of the I2S team on intelligent service coordination addresses the challenges of scalable, flexible, situated optimal and high-performance semantic service discovery, selection, and composition planning by intelligent agents in dynamic and distributed environments.
+Research: Research of the I2S team on intelligent service coordination addresses the challenges of scalable, flexible, situatively optimal and high-performance semantic service discovery, composition planning and execution by intelligent agents in dynamic and distributed environments.
 In case of contested or chargeable data and services, the agents may also have to enter rational and trusted negotiations (bargaining, coalition formation, auctions) in order to resolve the conflicting goals with maximized individual or social welfare of the respective multi-agent system.
-Research of the I2S team on intelligent data analysis addresses in particular the challenges of scalable, privacy-aware distributed data mining, qualitative data (stream) analysis and semantic explanations of results to the user, semantic social recommendation and accelerated solving of NP-hard AI and optimisation problems on GPU and in the cloud.
+Research of the I2S team on intelligent decision-making currently focuses on trustworthy, hybrid AI methods that integrate machine learning, reasoning and planning for autonomous systems.

 - medical emergency assistance services in health care